theandrew168/bloggulus-svelte/README.md

 ### Containers

-I find [Docker](https://www.docker.com/) to be a nice tool for this but you can do whatever works best.
+I find [Docker](https://www.docker.com/) to be a nice tool for this but you can use whatever works best.

 The following command starts the necessary containers: